sourceruckus/doit/README.md

   -m, --mail EMAILADDRESS   Email stdout/stderr to specified address instead
                             of logging to a file.

-  -a, --attachment          Send output as an attachment instead of as the email
+  -a, --attachment          Send output as a gzipped attachment instead of as
-                            body.
+                            the email body.
 The exit status and timing info will remain in email body.

 NOTE: If CMD contains any arguments (e.g., -f, --verbose), you'll need to
       separate it from the rest of the doit commandline via -- (the special